Parasaurus: Discovery and naming

+The remaining specimens were recovered from the Kupferschiefer in Buchholz in der Nordheide in 1986, Richelsdorf no later than 1977 and no later than 1985, and Bera-Iba no later than 1996.
+An eighth specimen was discovered no later than 2014 in the Zechstein near Korbach.

+Hermann von Meyer initially classified the two known specimens within Protorosaurus speneri in 1856, and it was not until 1857 when von Meyer redescribed these fossils and created the Parasaurus genus.
+In 2008, Tsuji and Müller re-evaluated the genus.
+They assigned seven specimens to Parasaurus geinitzi, with an eighth being discovered shortly after.

 Description

 Parasaurus was small for a pareiasaur, only around 50 cm long.
 Axial osteoderms appear to be absent.
 The skull surface is pitted, with small spike-like horns on the supratemporal and quadratojugal.

 Phylogeny

+von Meyer classified Parasaurus as a reptile but it was classified as a pareiasaur when the family was created in 1888.
+Lee (1997a; 1997b) classified Parasaurus as a nomen dubium.

 Below is a cladogram from Tsuji et al. (2013):

 Paleoenvironment

 The Kupferschiefer is a marine unit that forms part of the Zechstein, a sequence of rocks formed on the edge of the Zechstein Sea, a large inland shallow sea that existed in Northern Europe during the Late Permian.
 The environment at the time of deposition is considered to have been semi-arid.
 The terrestrial flora of the Zechstein is dominated by conifers, with seed ferns also being common, while taeniopterids, ginkgophytes and sphenophytes are rare.
 Other terrestrial vertebrates found in the Kupferschiefer and lower Zechstein include the gliding weigeltisaurid reptiles Weigeltisaurus and Glaurung, the archosauromorph reptile Protorosaurus, the cynodont Procynosuchus, and indeterminate captorhinids, dicynodonts, and dissorophid temnospondyls.